Static Occlusion, Dynamic Occlusion and Guidance

 Bite on your back teeth.
 Can you slide a tiny way forwards before you bump into your anteriors?
 If so, you have "Freedom In Centric Occlusion" (also known as "Long Centric").
 Remember - Centric Occlusion is another word for Intercuspal Position (ICP).

-The picture to the right shows no freedom in centric - ICP causes marks to appear on the incisors.
-Compare it with the picture above, which has freedom in centric.
+The picture above shows no freedom in centric - ICP causes marks to appear on the incisors.
+Compare it with the picture at the page top, which has freedom in centric.

 Dynamic occlusion is the study of the contacts that teeth make when the mandible is moving – contacts when the jaw moves sideways, forwards, backwards, or at an angle.
 The contacts are not points, they are lines.